Use Terraformer to import existing infrastructure resources into Terraform

 $ terraformer import aws --resources=alb,ec2_instance,eip,ebs,igw,nat,rds,route_table,sg,subnet,vpc,vpc_peering --regions=ap-northeast-1 --profile=beyond-poc-admin 2020/05/05 18:29:14 aws importing region ap-northeast-1 2020/05/05 18:29:14 aws importing... vpc 2020/05/05 18:29:15 open /Users/yuki.teraoka/.terraform.d/plugins/darwin_amd64: no such file or directory

-It seems that the plugin directory is required when you init terraform.
+It seems you need the plugin directory from when you run `terraform init`.

 $ echo 'provider "aws" {}' > init.tf $ terraform init